Learners Chess Ratings Lists

 Tracking ratings is a great way for chess learners to track their relative improvement against that of their peers.

-We currently have two lists that we publish:
+We currently have three lists that we publish:

 - A simple rating list that includes each player’s school name.
 During our school programs, this list will be updated at least weekly.

 - A more interactive and detailed list with links to each player’s in depth rating profile, which includes a line graph of the player’s overall progress and a list of all the player’s game history.
 Also, on this list is a cross table of standings for each school represented on our rating lists.
-This list will up updated at least monthly.
+This list will up updated weekly or every other week during school year programs.

 About these ratings: